Imagine a method that propels teams towards unprecedented success, where every project becomes a resounding triumph.

 Step 4: Measure progress and adjust as needed

-Measuring progress and adjusting are essential steps in successfully implementing OKRs in project management.
+Measuring progress and adjusting are essential steps in successfully implementing OKR management.

 Regular monitoring and review enable you to stay on track, identify areas for improvement, and make necessary adjustments to achieve your objectives (but don’t micromanage your team).
 Here’s how to effectively measure progress and adjust as needed: